takeshape/penny/README.md

 <a href="https://app.takeshape.io/add-to-takeshape?repo=https://github.com/takeshape/takeshape-deluxe-sample-project/tree/main/.takeshape/pattern"><img alt="Deploy To TakeShape" src="https://camo.githubusercontent.com/1b580e3ce353d235bde0f376ca35b0fb26d685f3750a3013ae4b225dd3aaf344/68747470733a2f2f696d616765732e74616b6573686170652e696f2f32636363633832352d373062652d343331632d396261302d3130616233386563643361372f6465762f38653266376264612d306530382d346564652d613534362d3664663539626536613862622f4465706c6f79253230746f25323054616b65536861706525343032782e706e673f6175746f3d666f726d6174253243636f6d7072657373" width="205" height="38" data-canonical-src="https://images.takeshape.io/2cccc825-70be-431c-9ba0-10ab38ecd3a7/dev/8e2f7bda-0e08-4ede-a546-6df59be6a8bb/Deploy%20to%20TakeShape%402x.png?auto=format%2Ccompress" style="max-width:100%;"></a>

+2. Generate an `anonymous` and a `webhook` TakeShape API key.
+You need these two API keys, and they must have different permissions scopes.

+- Navigate to the **Settings** tab in your TakeShape project's dashboard.

+- Select the **API Keys** option in the left sidebar.

+- Select the **New API Key** button at the top-right of the page.

+- Name the first API Key anything you want; just be sure to grant it `anonymous` permissions.

+- Save the key somewhere.
+Later, you must either set it as the value of the `NEXT_PUBLIC_TAKESHAPE_ANONYMOUS_API_KEY` environment variable in your frontend project's `.env.local` file, or set it as an environment variable in your hosting provider's UI.

+- Do the same process, but this time create a key with `webhook` permissions.
+The environment variable for this key will be `TAKESHAPE_WEBHOOK_API_KEY`.

+3. Save your TakeShape project's API Endpoint.

+- Navigate to the **Home** tab of your TakeShape project's dashboard in the web client.
+Scroll down to the **Useful Snippets** section, and copy the **API Endpoint** there.
+- Save the endpoint somewhere.
+Later, you must either set it as the value of the `NEXT_PUBLIC_TAKESHAPE_API_URL` environment variable in your frontend project's `.env.local` file, or set it as an environment variable in your hosting provider's UI.

-2. Clone this repo:
+4. Clone this repo:

 ```bash
 git clone https://github.com/takeshape/takeshape-deluxe-sample-project
 ```

-3. Navigate to the project directory in your local terminal and run the `npm install` command to install all dependencies.
+4. Navigate to the project directory in your local terminal and run the `npm install` command to install all dependencies.

 The following instructions will help you configure all of the services this project uses.